 Howard stopped next to the woman to listen for a moment, then said, in a voice loud enough for both the woman and the busker to hear,

 “Jazz isn’t music.
 Play some real music for a change, and get yourself a real job like any right thinking person.
-Stop living off others.
+Stop sponging off others.
 Appalling.”